 Our flagship Responsible Minerals Assurance Process offers companies and their suppliers an independent, third-party audit that determines which smelters and refiners can be verified as having systems in place to responsibly source minerals in line with current global standards.
 We also offer our Conflict Minerals Reporting Template, which helps companies disclose and communicate about smelters in their supply chains, and we produce white papers and guidance documents on responsible mineral sourcing and reporting on a regular basis.

-More than 380 companies and associations from 10 industries participate in the RMI today, and we regularly collaborate with other complementary programs and initiatives in this area.
+More than 400 companies and associations from over 10 industries participate in the RMI today, and we regularly collaborate with other complementary programs and initiatives in this area.
 We also run an annual Responsible Minerals Initiative Conference and Members Meeting, which brings together hundreds of representatives from industry, government and civil society for updates, in-depth discussions and guidance on best practices on responsible mineral sourcing.
 As more companies work on this issue we hope for a future in which businesses can make greater contributions to the fostering of peace and stability in conflict-affected and high-risk areas globally.

 RMI Theory of Change